A surface with representable $\text{CH}_{0}$-group but no universal zero-cycle: An obstruction to the existence of a universal 0-cycle

 inducing a splitting of the pushforward map

-\end{enumerate} Assume moreover that $\End(\jac(C))=\Z$.
+\end{enumerate} Assume moreover that $\End(\jac(C))$ is a principal ideal domain (PID).
 Then the sum morphism admits a section. \end{corollary} \begin{proof} By assumption (\hyperref[it:correspondence-prime]{2$'$}), there exists an algebraically closed field extension $F/K$ and a correspondence such that the composite morphism is the identity.
 It suffices to show that this implies \eqref{it:correspondence} in Theorem \ref{thm:obstruction}.
-Suppose, for the sake of contradiction, that $\Id_{\jac(C_{K})}$ is not in the image of the homomorphism The pushforward map is regular and surjective.
-Consequently, by \cite[Corollary 1.6.3]{Murre}, the assumption $\End(\jac(C))\cong\Z$ implies that the image of \eqref{eq:hom_corr} is $m\Z$ for some integer $m\geq2$.
-In particular, for every the induced endomorphism $(\phi_{X_K})_\ast\circ[\Gamma]_{\ast}$ acts trivially on the $m$-torsion subgroup By \cite[Théorème 3.11]{lecomte}, the base-change homomorphism is an isomorphism.
-Hence there exists a cycle $[\Gamma]\in\CH^{d}(C \times_k X_{K})$ whose base change $[\Gamma_{F}]$ agrees with $[\widetilde{\Gamma}]$ modulo $m$.
-It follows that the endomorphism $(\phi_{X_K})_\ast\circ[\Gamma]_{\ast}$ restricts to the identity on $\jac(C_{K})[m]$, contradicting the previous observation.
-This contradiction completes the proof. \end{proof}
+Suppose, for the sake of contradiction, that $\Id_{\jac(C_{K})}$ is not in the image of the homomorphism